Nojahhh/Nojahhh/README.md

 - 👀 I’m interested in basically everything that "exists" in the universe.
 - 🌱 I’m looking to learn as much as I can throughout this experience.
 Dreaming of becoming a polyglot of programatic languages.
 - 💞️ I'm very open to collaborate on all the things I have time with and that I find interesting.
 - 📫 How to reach me is a good question.
-Email seems to be the best digital alternative.
-Or you can just give me a call.
+Email seems to be the best digital alternative - or you can just try to give me a call.
+Who knows!